MichaelAJMitchell/Ecnetica/content/interactive/BKT_Simple_Demo.md

             };
           });

-          // Update the network with new colors network.setData({nodes: updatedNodes, edges: currentData.edges});
+          // Update the network with new colors and preserved positions network.setData({nodes: updatedNodes, edges: currentData.edges});
           currentData.nodes = updatedNodes;

-          // Maintain the zoom level after update network.moveTo({scale: 0.05});
+          // Only restore view if this is NOT the initial load if (!isInitialGraphLoad) {
+            // Wait a bit longer for the network to process the data update setTimeout(() => {
+              network.moveTo({
+                position: currentView.position,
+                scale: currentView.scale,
+                animation: false // Disable animation to make it instant });
+            }, 150);
+          }

-          console.log('Graph colors updated based on mastery levels');
+          console.log('Graph colors updated based on mastery levels (zoom and position preserved)');

         } catch (error) {
           console.error('Error updating graph mastery colors:', error);